agera-sdk/previous-version-2/README.md

 When futurely working on graphical nodes:

 - Provide the types `Node` and `WeakRefNode`.
 Inside `Node` is stored an internal `Arc<NonRefNode>` and inside `WeakRefNode` is an internal `Weak<Gc<NonRefNode>>` to which it dereferences.
+- Store a node kind in a `Node` behind an `Arc`, inside an union containing other node kinds.
 - The equality operator compares by reference and the clone method clones by reference.

 When futurely working with internationalization: